wistia/wistia-open-docs/_posts/mailchimp.md

 After getting the thumbnail and link settings working the way you'd like, copy the "Video Merge Tag" code, and paste it into the body of your MailChimp email.

 **Tip:** I normally send myself a test, to make sure everything is working correctly.
+Careful, though, if you're viewing the video when you're logged in it won't pass through the e-mail quite right (your login will override it).

 ## Start Tracking Viewing!